verrgod/ID-Assignment-2/README.md

 * Features left to implement
   * Homepage (index.html)
     * Register/login modal popup - allows users to sign up or login via a modal pop up register/login page by having them input correct data.
+After the user is logged in, they can see the service and directions page on the header (basically they can access the pages only if they are logged in, and the website checks for their log in status).

   * Service page (service.html)
     * Automatic POI finder - allows users to find points of interest (POIs) near them automatically by clicking on the location button to find their current location.